wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.9.1 =
+* Major fixes
+* Fix execution of Additional Options
+* Fix PHP warning that appears when AddToAny is not on the current page
+* Add Google +1 button image for admin

 = .9.9.9 =
 * Asynchronous loading (faster, non-blocking, major new feature!)